 One more safety tip: think about your flue height.
 If you've got a high-roofed van, be aware of the height of your cowl when driving under bridges or height barriers.
 We've had a fair few customers come back a week after installing a stove in their van to get a replacement cowl after it was ripped off by a low bridge or tree branch!
 If your cowl is too high, think about replacing it with a flue cap when you're driving to stop this from happening.
 Just remember to remove the flue cap before you light the stove.

 The best part of living in a van is the freedom to choose: you can be as remote as you like, waking up in the Scottish wilderness with no phone signal in sight, or parked next to the beach for a day of working online.
 We get to meet all sorts of interesting individuals who've downsized their lives and opened up a whole new world of adventure - and some who've been doing it their whole lives.
 Big vans, tiny vans, surf vans, vans for whole families... we love them all.
 If you're converting a van, feel free to send us your pictures or pop in to Anevay HQ in Redruth, Cornwall.

 If you're looking for a campervan stove or you'd like to fit a stove in your van and you're not sure which one would be best or what you need, feel free to get in touch and we'll help you out.

-DISCLAIMER: We are not stove installers and this blog post does not constitute advice.
+DISCLAIMER: This blog serves as general information and it is important to remember that every space is different and will need to be carefully considered when installing a woodburner.
 If you're unsure of what you're doing, consult an expert.
 Always have a carbon monoxide alarm fitted near the stove.